Post fully revised and updated on September 15, 2019.

 Quick tips for avoiding altitude sickness:

 Fly to Xining (7400ft), stay there a couple of nights to begin acclimatizing, then take the Tibet train to Lhasa.

 On arrival in Lhasa, truly rest for a couple of days.

 Book a tour that ascends gradually.

 Consult a travel doctor for a prescription for Diamox, and take it, beginning before you arrive.

-- the most effective way of preventing altitude sickness
+Your most effective way to prevent altitude sickness

 It’s incredibly simple.
 Ascend slowly.